 The good news is that choosing to home educate doesn’t mean your child will be disadvantaged when it comes to sitting exams or gaining university entrance.

 Can I get a National Student Number (NSN) for my child?

 When a child is enrolled at school or receives an exemption to allow homeschooling, they are entered on the National Student Index and receive a unique National Student Number.
 If your child is doing a course that could gain them credits, then you may need to provide your child’s NSN to enable the credits to be loaded against their number.
-To get the number you need to email the Resourcing Contact Centre on email@example.com.
+The NSN will now be provided next to the family exemption number either on the Exemption Certificate (if they already had a number before applying) or on the biannual declaration forms posted to you every six months.
+If you don’t currently have your child’s number and need to get it before the next declaration forms are posted to you email the Resourcing Contact Centre on firstname.lastname@example.org.
 You must provide the child’s full name, date of birth and exemption number and your home address.
 They are normally very prompt at supplying the NSN to you, though they may need to ask further security questions to ensure it is really you!